OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### Multilayer Perceptron

 Neural networks containing multiple layers of nodes that weight their inputs using a non-linear function.
 The first layer is the input layer, the last layer is the output layer, and in between are the hidden layers.
-Neural networks are generally trained using back-propagation, meaning the training input is propagated forward through the network to produce an output, the error between the output and the outcome status is computed, and this error is propagated backwards through the network to update the linear function weights.
+Neural networks are generally trained using back-propagation, meaning the training input is propagated forward through the network to produce an output, the error between the output and the outcome status is computed, and this error is propagated backwards through the network to update the linear function weights. \index{neural network} \index{perceptron} \index{back-propagation}

 Table: (\#tab:mpParameters) Hyper-parameters for Multilayer Perceptrons.